 End of Life Care

-- Initially short-acting agents such as Oramorph
+- Initially short-acting agents, such as Oramorph

-- Titrate up until the pain is controlled
+- Titrate up until pain is controlled

 - Then swap with long-acting agents such as MST

-- End-stage may need subcutaneous opiate pumps
+- End-stage pain control may require subcutaneous opiate pumps

 The same can be mentioned as follows:

-- Circumferential irregular pleural thickening with or without effusion
+- Circumferential, irregular pleural thickening, with or without effusion

 - Mediastinal surface involvement